 – Cream the soft butter with the sugar until the combination is smooth not grainy to the touch in a mixing bowl.

 -Sift the four, baking soda, and salt together.

 -Add the dry mixture to the wet mixture.

 -Continue mixing to make sure all ingredients are thoroughly blended.

 -Make the dough into a ball, wrap it in cling wrap completely covering the entire dough ball.

--Put in the refrigerator for about 2 hours.
+-Put in the refrigerator for about 6 hours or overnight.
 Check to see if the dough is firm.